ExpressGateway/express-gateway.io/docs/policies/jwt.md

 Now you have the public key in `public.pem` and the private one in `private.pem`.

-Use the private key to sign your tokens, and give the public key to Express Gateway using the `secretFile` parameter, so it can verify your tokens are correct.
+Use the private key to sign your tokens, and give the public key to Express Gateway using the `secretOrPrivateKeyFile` parameter, so it can verify your tokens are correct.

 #### Verify external tokens